 Craig Terrill’s expertise is in growth strategy, innovation, marketing, new products, and technology.
-He has over 12 years of experience as an Adjunct Professor with courses taught at both Booth and the Kellogg School of Management at Northwestern University.
+He has over 14 years of experience as an Adjunct Professor with courses taught at both Chicago Booth and the Kellogg School of Management at Northwestern University.
 At Booth, he also serves as Faculty Advisor for the Kilts supported Marketing Labs Program and Faculty Director for the Polsky Small Business Growth Program.
-Terrill is an accomplished C-level executive in medium-sized organizations holding positions including CEO, President, COO and CMO.
+Terrill is an accomplished C-level executive in medium-sized organizations holding positions including CEO, President, COO and CMO where he also led numerous new product innovation initiatives.
 He is also an accomplished Senior Partner-level management strategy consultant as well as an experienced startup entrepreneur.

 Terrill has served as an adjunct professor of marketing and entrepreneurship at Chicago Booth and was an adjunct professor of marketing at the Kellogg School of Management at Northwestern University.
 He has published numerous articles and NTC Business Books (now McGraw-Hill), in conjunction with the American Management Association, published his book, Market Leadership Strategies for Service Companies.
 Terrill was appointed to a three-year term on the Business Advisory Council at Miami University (Ohio) and was awarded the Ernst & Young Entrepreneur-of-the-Year Award, National Finalist, for founding and successfully leading the startup, DigitalWork, from business plan to an IPO process in less than two years.

-Terrill earned an MBA in Marketing and Finance, with an emphasis in I/T strategy, from the Kellogg School of Management at Northwestern University, Evanston, IL.
+Terrill earned an MBA in Marketing and Finance, with an emphasis in I/T strategy, as a full-time student at the Kellogg School of Management at Northwestern University, Evanston, IL.
 He earned a Bachelor's degree in Business Administration from the Farmer School of Business at Miami University, Oxford, OH.